nicholasjbeaver/Computational-Materials-Science-Projects/README.md

-Collection of projects related to computational material science that I have been a part of during my degree (class assignments, research projects, etc.)
+Collection of projects related to computational material science, data analysis, and statistics that I have been a part of during my materials engineering degree (labs, research projects, etc.)